nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 " %}

 Format: `list`
-* The list of students you see contains all the students in TA-Assist.
+* The displayed list of students contains all the students in TA-Assist.

 {% include important.html content="